If you’re thinking about buying mom and dad’s house, there are many things to consider before moving forward.

 When other family members get involved in the details of the purchase, not only can it complicate your finances, but your relationships too.

 Can be a drag on finances.
-When your motivation for the home is based on your parents’ financial need, your finances could suffer in your attempts to help them out.
+When your motivation for purchasing the home is based on your parents’ financial need, your finances could suffer in your attempts to help them out.

 Possible tax consequences.
 Depending on how the purchase is structured, buying your parents’ home could have tax consequences for both you and your parents.